AnWeber/vscode-httpyac/README.md

 > VS Code settings are automatically monitored and when changes are made, the environment is reinitialized.

 ##### Dotenv File Support
 [dotenv](https://www.npmjs.com/package/dotenv) support is enabled by default.
-This automatically scans the root folder of the project and the current file folder of the http file for .env file.
+This automatically scans the root folder of the project and a configurable folder for .env file.
 All files with the {{name}}.env or .env.{{name}} scheme are interpreted as different environment and can be picked while switching environments

 > .env files are automatically monitored by File Watcher and when changes are made, the environment is reinitialized.

+> it is possible to enable a dotenvVariableProvider, which scans the directory of the current *.http file.
+The default for this setting is disabled.

+##### Intellij Environment Variables
+[intellij environment variables support](https://www.jetbrains.com/help/idea/exploring-http-syntax.html#environment-variables) support is enabled by default.
+This automatically scans the root folder of the project and a configurable folder for http-client.env.json/ http-client.private.env.json file.

+> http-client.env.json files are automatically monitored by File Watcher and when changes are made, the environment is reinitialized.

+> it is possible to enable a intellijVariableProvider, which scans the directory of the current *.http file.
+The default for this setting is disabled.
 ## Commands

 ![Commands](https://raw.githubusercontent.com/AnWeber/vscode-httpyac/master/assets/commands.png)